 Watersports Festival and Dhow race, September - the Zanzibar Beach & Watersports Festival is a celebration of beach life organized by a group of volunteers

-Fashion Week Zanzibar, September/October - discover a showcase of the best and most unique styles in the region.
+Fashion Week Zanzibar, September/October - discover a showcase of the best and most creative styles in the region.

 Stown Town Food Festival, October – the first food festival in Zanzibar's Stone Town with a number and range of different restaurants and vendors participating.